-If there is an atypical red cell antibody in maternal or neonatal plasma and/or a positive DAT on the neonate's red cells further investigations should be undertaken to identify the following:
+If there is an atypical red cell antibody in the maternal or neonatal plasma and/or a positive DAT on the neonate's red cells further investigations should be undertaken to identify the following:

-- Has the maternal antibody the potential to cause HDN? - Is the neonate antigen-positive for the maternal antibody? - Is there ABO incompatibility between mother and infant? - Has the mother received prophylactic anti-D?
+- 1 Has the maternal antibody the potential to cause HDN? - 2 Is the neonate antigen-positive for the maternal antibody? - 3 Is there ABO incompatibility between mother and infant? - 4 Has the mother received prophylactic anti-D?

 When the neonatal DAT is positive an elution may be performed if there is haemolysis and diagnostic uncertainty but is otherwise not generally required.
-See flowchart for a summary algorithm of testing decisions (Appendix 6 Algorithm for compatibility testing for a neonate).
-The likelihood of HDN based on the clinical significance of the implicated antibody should be reported and appropriate blood selected for transfusion (see 8.3.2).
+A flowchart for a summary algorithm of testing decisions is shown in Appendix 7.
+The likelihood of HDN based on the clinical significance of the implicated antibody should be reported and appropriate blood selected for transfusion (see Section 8.3.2).